 Dr. Danica Chen is optimistic about the future of longevity research: “If aging-associated conditions are reversible, we're more confident that we can improve the health of the elderly.
 Now, it's important to know to what degree or to what extent we can reverse aging.
 One of the major efforts in my lab is to address this question, and so far, we have pretty good news."
 Read on to learn more about Dr. Danica Chen’s aging research, and be sure to check out her full podcast episode.

-Why do aged individuals have a stronger reaction to COVID-19?
+Why do older people have a stronger reaction to COVID-19?

 Dr. Danica Chen discusses the relationship between inflammation and aging and how this impacts the severity of COVID in the elderly.
 Aging individuals may have been hit particularly hard by COVID because of their low grade of inflammation.
 Inflammation is characteristic of common diseases of aging such as Type II Diabetes, cardiovascular disease, and more, shown to predict severe COVID.